AkshayS21/Collaborate-and-Compete-Tennis-Project/report.md

     Hence Q_next acts like the cumulative reward for next_states.

 - Training the critic_local model:
-  - states and actions sampled are concatenated and fed to the current version of critic_local model of agent_0 to predict Q_expected       for states.
+  - states and actions sampled from the memory are concatenated and fed to the current version of critic_local model of agent_0 to           predict Q_expected.

   - The critic_local model of agent_0 is then trained such that Q_expected matches the Advantage function.
-The difference in their           values is computed as the mean squared error loss and the critic_local network is optimized using Adam optimizer.
+The dissimilarity in their       values is computed as the mean squared error loss and the critic_local network is optimized using Adam optimizer.

 - Training the actor_local model:
   - The sampled states for both agents are fed to their current version of the actor_local model to predict actions,say actions_pred,       for both agents.

   - These actions_pred are concatenated with states and fed to the current version of critic_local model of agent_0 to compute               Q_current.

-  - The actor_local model of agent_0 is then optimized by minimizing the value -1* Q_current, in other words by maximizing Q_current.
-Again I used Adam optimizer.
+  - The actor_local model of agent_0 is then optimized by minimizing the value -1* Q_current, in other words by maximizing Q_current         using the Adam optimizer.

 - Soft Updating the Target Networks: